SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 If there are merge conflicts, then the service binding settings will take precedence and will override all others.

->Note:  If you are using the Spring Cloud Config Server for centralized configuration management, you do not need to add the `AddCloudFoundry()` method call, as it is done automatically for you when using the Config server provider.
+> Note: If you are using the Spring Cloud Config Server for centralized configuration management, you do not need to add the `AddCloudFoundry()` method call, as it is done automatically for you when using the Config server provider.
 You simply need to just use the `AddConfigServer()` method.

-### 3.2.4 Add Rabbit ConnectionFactory
+### 3.2.4 Add RabbitMQ ConnectionFactory

-If you want to use a Rabbit `ConnectionFactory` in your application, then you need to add it to the service container .
+If you want to use a RabbitMQ `ConnectionFactory` in your application, then you need to add it to the service container.
 You do this in the `ConfigureServices()` method of the `Startup` class.

 Here is some sample code illustrating how: